-If you qualify for the clobber (i.e. (1) and (2)), you may replace your lowest midterm score with the corresponding part of the final as a weighted average of your score on that midterm and the corresponding part of the final.
+If you complete the optional midterm redo for both midterms, and are eligible for a clobber on both midterm, the clobber that helps your score more is applied (i.e. you may clobber either Midterm 1 or Midterm 2, but not both, and only if you complete both midterm redos).
 Please note that even though lecture attendance is not included (for logistical reasons) in the two criteria for clobbering eligibility, we do strongly encourage you to attend lecture in person.